chrisann0295/MEAN-Skeleton-Code/README.md

 This repository has the skeleton code needed to create a MEAN app.
 Comments on different files briefly explain the objectives of the files and methods (controllers, services, views, API, etc).

 Also, I have added notes that I created to undestand the working of the different technologies while learning them.
-These notes are based from the book: [Mean Machine](https://leanpub.com/mean-machine) (which I **highly** recommend for anyone trying to learn these technologies).
+These notes (check repository's Wiki) are based from the book: [Mean Machine](https://leanpub.com/mean-machine) (which I **highly** recommend for anyone trying to learn these technologies).

 Please feel free to comment on anything that can be done better, both in the code and the notes!